What's Postpartum Depression And How Do I Cope With It?

 What are the symptoms of PPD?

-It can be normal for people who give birth to experience sadness during the first two weeks after childbirth due to the hormonal shifts that occur during that period.
-The primary symptom during this time is an underlying sadness and lack of energy.
+It can be normal for people who give birth to experience mild depression and anxiety during the first two weeks after childbirth due to hormonal shifts, stress, and other challenges associated with caring for a new child.
+This period of depressed mood is often known as the “baby blues”.
+The primary symptoms of depression during this time are an underlying sadness and lack of energy.
 However, this sadness immediately after birth is not necessarily a sign of PPD.

-Contrarily, postpartum depression is marked by persistent sadness past the initial two-week mark, with more functional difficulties.
-Some people with PPD may not experience sadness as a primary symptom, as the symptoms can be unique and varied, including but not limited to the following:
+Symptoms of postpartum depression are typically more severe and persistent than those of the baby blues.
+Postpartum depression is marked by sadness, trouble sleeping, loss of interest, and other depressive symptoms that persist beyond two weeks, with more functional difficulties.
+Some people with postpartum depression may not experience sadness as a primary symptom, as the symptoms can be unique and varied.
+Common symptoms of postpartum depression include the following:

 • Anger, rage, or irritability